MiloTruck/rational-math/README.md

 # RationalMath

-Solidity library for math with rational numbers.
+Solidity library for performing calculations with rational numbers.

 ## Installation